mhibbins/mhibbins.github.io/docs/_pages/research.md

 Central to this endeavor is the creation of methods that can accurately detect and characterize introgression events.
 In my work, I develop mathematical models and statistical tools to make more detailed and biologically informed inferences about the occurrence, direction, timing, and biological factors affecting introgression.
+I am also interested in new approaches to species tree inference in the presence of introgression.

-### Accounting for gene tree discordance in phylogenetic comparative methods
+### Phylogenetic comparative methods for discordant evolutionary histories
 &nbsp;
 ![Figure 6 from Hibbins et al. 2020 (eLife)](../images/research_2.png)